Taiwoogbonyomi/Food_Blog/README.md

 | &check; | Clicking the view recipe button on the recipe card loads the recipe detail page
 | &check; | In the comment view the logged in user can comment on a recipe
 | &check; | In the upvote and downvote views, a logged in user can upvote or downvote a recipe
-| &check; | In the detail view the logged in user can update/delete the comments written by themselves
+| &check; | In the recipe view the logged in user can update/delete the comments written by themselves
 | &check; | In the logged in user menu the Admin Area is not visible
 | &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
 | &check; | Clicking the Twitter link in the footer area opens Twitter in a new window